At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 Take the Quiz

-If you want an accurate estimate of how long it’ll take to get abs based on your body fat percentage, take a look at this table:
+For an accurate estimate of how long it’ll take to get abs based on your body fat percentage, take a look at this table:

-FAQ #3: How do you get lower abs?
+FAQ #3: Do planks give you abs?

 + Scientific References